Love Parade disaster: Incident

 There was some debate as to how the deaths occurred.
 Some reports suggested they were caused by people falling off a staircase as they tried to escape the tunnel.
 However, autopsies showed that all of the fatalities were due to crushed rib cages.

-A 2012 scientific analysis of the causes of the disaster dismissed the earlier descriptions of the incident as stampede or crowd panic, and instead found evidence of a phenomenon called "crowd turbulence".
+A 2012 scientific analysis of the causes of the disaster dismissed the earlier descriptions of the incident as a "human stampede" or crowd panic, and instead found evidence of a phenomenon called "crowd turbulence".
 The study stated that most people died between the staircase and the billboard on the ramp.

 Lopavent GmbH, the organiser of the Love Parade, released a film, depicting an explanation of the events.
 The film is based on CCTV recordings, explanatory animations, documents, press reports and eyewitness accounts released by the organiser.

 Fatalities

 A total of 21 people died, 13 women and 8 men, aged between 18 and 38 years.
 Fourteen of the fatalities were German, including seven men and seven women.
-Among the seven casualties of other nationalities were two Spanish women aged 21 and 22 years, a 38-year-old Chinese woman living in Germany, a 22-year-old man from the Netherlands, a 21-year-old woman from Italy, a 21-year-old woman from Bosnia-Herzegovina, and a 27-year-old woman from Australia.
+Among the seven casualties of other nationalities were two Spanish women aged 21 and 22 years, a 38-year-old Chinese woman living in Germany, a 22-year-old man from the Netherlands, a 21-year-old woman from Italy, a 21-year-old woman from Bosnia, and a 27-year-old woman from Australia.
 Fifteen died at the site, six died in hospital.